TivonaDe/Node-Challenege/README.md

 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
-WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README write it out to file because it will overwrite the project readme.......
+WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

 ## Getting Started